splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/1-concepts/11-edit-code.md

 title: Editing code
 ---

-## Launching an editor from terminal
+## Launching an editor from the terminal

 From the terminal you can use all of the commands we have already seen as well as launch graphical programs.